Archive for Manufactured Home inspection

 Mobile Home and Manufactured Home Repairs

-When you are planning to buy a mobile home or manufactured home, it is Highly recommended that you get a Health and safety Inspection before closing escrow.
-From the outward appearance, the used mobile home or manufactured home you are buying, may appear perfectly fine.
-The problem is, what you can’t see.
+When planning to buy a mobile home or manufactured home, it is highly recommended that you obtain a health and safety inspection before closing escrow.
+From the exterior, a used mobile or manufactured home may appear to be in excellent condition.
+The real concern, however, lies in what you cannot see.

-I have many examples of new home owners that decided not to have an inspection, only to discover shortly after moving in that they need all new plumbing or they need a new roof.
-These type of repairs can add up to thousands of dollars.
-To replumb an entire mobile home can cost anywhere form $2500 to $6000 depending on who you ask.
-A new roof can be just as expensive, if not more.
-These unseen items are exactly why you want a professional mobile home/ manufactured home inspector to take a look before making that final decision.
+We have many examples of new homeowners who chose not to have an inspection, only to discover shortly after moving in that the home needed major repairs, such as complete plumbing replacement or a new roof.
+These types of repairs can quickly add up to thousands of dollars.
+Replumbing an entire mobile home can cost anywhere from $2,500 to $6,000, depending on the scope of work, and a new roof can be just as expensive, if not more.
+These unseen issues are precisely why having a professional mobile or manufactured home inspector review the property before making a final decision is so important.

-So what happens after you received a home inspection and there is a long list of repairs to be made?
-Who pays for these repairs and how much will the repairs cost?
-Well, that is exactly why more buyers and sellers choose our manufactured home inspection service over our competition.
-We include photos of all the repairs required to bring the home up to Title 25 health and safety standards.
-Next to each photo, we include estimated cost of repairs.
-These costs are crucial when you are negotiating the final selling price of your home.
-We are the only mobile home inspector to offer estimated repair costs in our inspection report and this is one reason the mobile home agents continue to use our services.
+So what happens after you receive a home inspection and there is a long list of repairs needed?
+Who pays for the repairs, and how much will they cost?
+This is exactly why more buyers and sellers choose our manufactured home inspection services over our competition.
+Our inspection reports include photos of all repairs required to bring the home up to Title 25 health and safety standards.
+Alongside each photo, we provide an estimated cost of repair.
+These estimates are critical when negotiating the final sale price of a home.
+We are the only mobile home inspection company that includes estimated repair costs in the inspection report, which is one of the reasons mobile home agents continue to rely on our services.

 Posted in: Manufactured Home inspection